Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

                         The output is as long as those answers are, so this is a debugging aid rather than something to leave switched on.
+  --warning-errors WARN_ERRORS
+                        WARN threshold for the link errors of a port, as a Nagios range in errors per second, summed over every error counter that port keeps.
+Off by default, because a link that drops the occasional frame is not worth alerting on; watch the graph first and set it once you know what your fabric normally sits at.
+A healthy link sits at 0.
+Example: `--warning-errors=1`

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-port/